Develop Career Readiness While Making Meaningful Contributions to Life in the Community and Beyond

 - What kinds of internships have other Applied Humanities students completed?

 - Internship opportunities abound for students in the Applied Humanities.
 We've had students intern with a southern Arizona social media strategy consulting group, a Phoenix small business, nonprofits based out of Tucson, Phoenix, and Washington DC, a California real estate agency, an international beauty supplier, an Atlanta modeling and artist representation agency, a fashion and beauty TikTok influencer, a Tucson physical therapy provider, a COVID contact tracing team, a rural community food bank, a Tucson architecture firm, a Sacramento design and construction company, the UA Design Lab, and with branches of national companies including Honda and Penske.
-We’ve also had a student launch her own maker small business.
+We’ve also had students launch their own creative-focused small business.

 - Am I still restricted to fully remote internships or can I pursue an internship that involves in-person activities?

 - Given Covid-19, fully remote internships remain the preferred type of internship as a remote internship is the least likely to be disrupted due to circumstances outside of our control.
-University policy allows for internships with in-person internship activities only when the internship meets certain safety conditions and your internship site supervisor is willing to complete and sign the University’s Assessment of Recommended Covid-19 Workplace Risk Management Protocols for Credit-bearing Experiential Learning Activities.
+This said, University policy does allow for internships with in-person internship activities.

 - What should I do when I have additional questions?